ariadnext/React-Native-SmartSDK/react-idcheckio/README.md

 2. Retrieve the sdk using `pod install --repo-update`
 - ⚠️⚠️  &nbsp; You will need to have a .netrc file configurated with our credentials.
 Check the official documentation for more informations. &nbsp;⚠️⚠️

-3. Add the licence file to your ios project.

-4. In your project, open the `*.plist` file and the two following entries :
+3. In your project, open the `*.plist` file and the two following entries :
 - "Privacy - Camera Usage Description" : "Camera is being used to scan documents"

 #### Android